Notion for Customer Support: Save and Manage Support Emails

 - Respond outside Notion — Notion is for tracking, not sending replies.
 Reply to customers from your email client, then update the ticket status in Notion.

-- Automate status updates — Use Notion automations to notify team members when tickets are assigned to them.
+- Automate status updates — Notion automations can notify team members when tickets are assigned to them.

-- Archive resolved tickets — Don't delete resolved tickets.
+- Archive resolved tickets — don't delete them.
 They become a searchable knowledge base for recurring issues.

 Limitations

 Notion isn't a full helpdesk.
-It doesn't have:
+It doesn't have auto-responses to customers, SLA tracking, customer-facing ticket portals, or built-in email replies.

-If you need these features, consider a dedicated tool.
+If you need those features, you'll want a dedicated tool.
 But for small teams handling a manageable volume of support emails, Notion + Quicktion is a practical, free solution.
 You can also turn support emails into tasks with assignees and deadlines.

 Get Started